SaiKDot/Interview-Prep/interview-prep.md

 The difference between module.exportsand exports?
 Why aren't top-level variables global in modules?
 What are circular module dependencies in Node?
+## put vs patch
+## options method in context of the rest api
+## CORS
+## How to connect to DB
+## Connect Node to Postgresql which package ?
+## what security implementation can we do in node js?
+ DDOS attacts - middleware called as helmet
+- How to make things Fast Like api Call ?

 ## buffer
 ## child process
 ## memcached

+# Mongo DB

+## Aggregate
+It groups values from multiple documenrs and returns the computed result

+Three methods to perform aggregation
+- aggregation pipeline
+- the map-reduce function
+- single purpose aggregation methods and commands

+## aggregation pipline

+Aggregate pipeline is process with series of stages that computes data successively

+## Sharding in Mongodb
+Sharding in MongoDB is a technique used to **horizontally scale** a MongoDB database across multiple servers or nodes.
+It involves dividing a large dataset into smaller, more manageable chunks called shards.
+Each shard is stored on a separate server or replica set, and the data is distributed among these shards based on a sharding key.

+1. Scalability
+2. Increased Throughput
+3. Storage Capacity
+4. Improved Query Performance
+5. High Availability
+6. Geographic Distribution
+7. Isolation of Workloads

+## Mongoose
+Mongoose is a ODM - object document mapper.
+Helps in creating strongly typed model schema.
+Facilitates schema based modeling system.
+Cool featuers like type casting , query building, business logic hooks

+## Does MongoDB support Foreign key constraints?
+No. It does not support any constraints.
+There is no cascading deletes or cascading updates.
+It is up the developer to create relation between documets.

+## How does nodejs manges child threads.

+## Buffer in Nodejs
+Buffers are temp memorty that is manily used by streams to hold some data until it is consumed.
+It is used to represent fixed length sequence of bytes.

 https://bigfrontend.dev/